rbouckaert/starbeast3/README.md

 -- **Calibrated Yule Model**.
 Same as above, but with time point calibrations.
 Estimated parameters: cySpeciationRate (same as above).
 Requires calibrations, which can be added using `+ Add Prior`.

 -- **Birth Death Model**.
-A model which describes the both the branching (birth) and extinction (death) of species.
+A model which describes both the branching (birth) and extinction (death) of species.
 Estimated parameters: netDiversificationRate (the species birth rate minus the species death rate; this is the same as the Yule Model since its death rate is 0); ExtinctionFraction (the death rate divided by the birth rate; this is also the inverse of the reproduction number).
 If the extinctionFraction is greater than 1, then the species will eventually become extinct.
 By default, extinctionFraction is bounded between 0 and 1.

 -- **FBDModel**.
 Birth death model, but with fossil data included.
 See tutorial [here](https://www.beast2.org/divergence-dating-with-sampled-ancestors-fbd-model/) for further details.